laurapease/mongoose_referencing/README.md

 - We are going to implement the following data relationship:<br><br>**_A Movie has many Performers; A Performer has many Movies_**<br><br>**`Movie >--< Performer`** (Many-To-Many)

-- But unlike we saw with Reviews (One-To-Many), multiple Movies can reference the same Performer creating a Many-To-Many relationship.
+- But unlike Reviews (One-To-Many), multiple Movies can reference the same Performer creating a Many-To-Many relationship.
 Here's a simplified example...

 ---